gofynd/fdk-client-javascript/documentation/platform/COMPANYPROFILE.md

-This API helps to get data associated to a particular company brand.
+Retrieve detailed information about a specific brand.
+Get data associated to a particular company brand.

 *Returned Response:*